DominikM323/SimpleNNetwork/README.md

  0,1,1,1,0}

-the outputs numbered 0-9 are the netowrks confidence that it is seeing a given number.
+the outputs numbered 0-9 are the networks confidence that it is seeing a given number.

-It does not include a sufficently large set of training data to accomplish this goal, only to confirm that the algorithm is working.
+The project does not include a sufficently large set of training data to accomplish this goal, only to confirm that the algorithm is working.